MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/project-server-2010-end-of-support.md

 |Project 2010 Standard  <br/> |October 13, 2020  <br/> |
 |Project 2010 Professional  <br/> |October 13, 2020  <br/> |

-For more information about Office 2010 servers reaching retirement, see [Upgrade from Office 2010 servers and client products](https://docs.microsoft.com/office365/enterprise/plan-upgrade-previous-versions-office).
+For more information about Office 2010 servers reaching end of support, see [Upgrade from Office 2010 servers and client products](https://docs.microsoft.com/office365/enterprise/plan-upgrade-previous-versions-office).

 ## What does end of support mean?